How People are Staying Connected During COVID-19

 have gotten into the spirit of things, with Princes George and Louis, and

 Princess Charlotte clapping hard alongside their parents.

-Keeping fit has also been a challenge but some organisations
+Keeping fit has also been a challenge

 Social distancing is likely to become our new normal for some time.
 So while we navigate this time together, we’ll think of ways to bring people together and enjoy every day.